Dennis Historical Society Library

 Limited access to the library is available during any hours that the West Dennis Public Library is open.
 Detailed access is available during days when members of the Dennis Historical Society are in attendance.
 Full schedules will be posted at the West Dennis Public Library, and on-line.

-Burt Derick, DHS Historian
+Ruth Derick, DHS Historian